 Device (BYOD) Approach Safe?

 The security requirements include rules, practices, and governance policies to help companies manage employees' devices and ensure network security.
-Many different BYOD strategies have been proposed to the market to solve a number of BYOD security problems, but due to false marketing noise generated by competing manufacturers, many BYOD strategies existing on the market aren't as the most effective.
+Many different BYOD strategies have been proposed to the market to solve a number of BYOD security problems, but due to false marketing noise generated by competing manufacturers, many BYOD strategies existing on the market are not so effective.

-For providing Bring Your Own Device (BYOD) safety, Mobile Device Management (MDM) give company to remotely manage multiple mobile devices, no matter if they belong to either company or workers.
-Such a management typically includes updating security policies remotely without connection to the organization network, distributing apps and information, and managing configuration to ensure that all gadgets have the necessary resources.
+Mobile Device Management (MDM), part of BYOD security, allows a company to remotely manage multiple mobile devices, no matter if they belong to either company or workers.
+Such management typically includes updating security policies remotely without connection to the organization network, distributing apps and information, and managing configuration to ensure that all gadgets have the necessary resources.

-Some MDM resolving have a built-in ability to self-destruct all applications and info from employee's device in the event of a malicious unallowed removal of an MDM application from it.
+Some MDM solutions have a built-in ability to self-destruct all applications and info from an employee's device in case of a malicious unallowed removal of an MDM application from it.
 However, until BYOD devices become fully independent operating systems that are segmented at the physical level, the limitations of MDM solutions to manage the outbound data flows on devices will remain a fundamental problem, which MDM vendors diligently avoid discussing.

 In reality, the very practice of storing data on BYOD devices creates a risk of data leakage, regardless of the presence of an MDM system agent on the device.
 Restricted data can simply be sent directly from the device over network links or to plug-in external printing and storage devices.
 Another problem associated with this myth is backing up company-owned data.
 If new documents and data are created on a personal device, the organization has to rely on the conscientiousness and honesty of the employee, hoping that he will take care of creating backups on his own or will timely synchronize the device with a working computer in the office.